NextStarIndustries/COVIDCalc/README.md

 # COVIDCalc
-ACalculator plus csv reader writer.
+A calculator plus csv reader writer I made to record and track the COVID-19 outbreak for Missouri and Joplin.